 Concepts of listed items:

 Resource name: The name of the scheduled resource group.
 It may consist of English letters, underscores, and numbers, and should not exceed 60 characters in length.
 Once created, the name cannot be modified.

 Network type: The network type used by the ECS server added for resource scheduling.
 The type may involve VPC and classic networks;

 Server: The name of the server contained in the currently scheduled resources;

 Default resource scheduling: The default resource scheduling is a tag to mark whether the current resource scheduling is the default resource scheduling.
 By default, scheduled jobs are submitted to this resource group.
 Only one default resource scheduling is allowed in a project.

 Initialize server: After an ECS server is configured, you should modify the configuration as prompted, in the interface, as the admin of the corresponding ECS.
-For detailed operations, refer to “New Scheduling Resource” in the next section;
+For detailed operations, see "New Scheduling Resource" in the next section;

 Modify server: You can modify the server configuration in the current resource schedule, including adding/deleting a server and modifying the maximum number of concurrent jobs of the server;

 Modify owner project: You can allocate the currently scheduled resources to a specified project so that only the specified project can use the scheduled resources.
 This action can only be performed by the primary account that activated the service.

 Modify default resources: You can change the default resource schedule and specify any resource schedules under the current project, as the default resource schedule.
 The change in the default resource scheduling will influence all jobs.
 Please perform this action with caution.